GabrielZacarias/GabrielZacarias/README.md

 Hey there 👋

 I’m Gabriel, a Software Engineer by day and gamer by night.
 I specialize in minimal designs, animations, and detail.
-I thrive in working with others and using learning new programming languages, tools, and unit testing!
+I thrive in working with others and learning new programming languages, tools, and unit testing!

 ## 💼 Skills